DarkOceanInteractive/git-conventions/README.md

 feature is finished, you can merge your branch with the main branch.
 That is the only time you might encounter conflicts.

-If there are conflicts to merge the branch, they must be resolved manually by rebasing your branch onto the main branch.
+If there are conflicts when merging the branch, they must be resolved manually by rebasing your branch onto the main branch.
 To do that, you can use the `git rebase <branch-name>` command (replace `<branch-name>` by the name of the branch you want to merge your branch into, usually `main`).